-The largest of the snake neck turtles, the broad shelled shake neck turtle folds its neck and head under the leading edge of the carapace (upper shell).
-Their shells are relatively flattened in appearance, and they have clawed webbed feet.
+The broad-shelled turtle can tuck its neck and head under the leading edge of its carapace, or upper shell.
+The largest of the snake-necks, these turtles are relatively flattened in appearance and have clawed, webbed feet.

 The population is believed to be stable.

-As adults, they have few predators.
-Juveniles are preyed upon by crocodiles, fish, and even foxes and birds eat young turtles and eggs.
+As adults, broad-shelled turtles have few predators.
+Juveniles are preyed upon by crocodiles, fish, foxes and birds.

 Back to the Top